 The smooth way Fat Freddys Drop blend jazz, dub, soul, blues, electronica, funk, groove & hip hop.

-With distinct Pacific Island Aotearoa sounds…like so many other great contemporary artists from Aotearoa/New Zealand making fusion music from those genres.
+With distinctive Pacific Island Aotearoa sounds…like so many other great contemporary artists from Aotearoa/New Zealand making fusion music from those genres.

 All copies of Blackbird sold out at the gig so I can’t tell you anything about it yet sorry :(.
 I was so relieved though that Fat Freddys Drop actually had good old fashioned CDs for sale at their gig.

-For now I have a video of Blackbird, their opening song at The Tivoli gig.
-Also some mp3 version (sorry for you) sample listening tracks off previous albums.
+For now I have a video of Blackbird, their opening song at The Tivoli gig + some mp3 version (sorry for you) sample listening tracks off previous Fat Freddys Drop albums.